StyraInc/lib.jwt/README.md

 But wait, where's the code to verify the token?
 That's all handled by the library!
 How?

-1. The library will retrieve the JWT in the input document at the path provided by `input_path_jwt`
+1. The library retrieves the JWT in the `input` document at the path provided by `input_path_jwt`
-2. The `iss` claim in the token will be checked against the allowed issuers, and if it matches, will fetch the public keys from the issuer's OAuth/OIDC metadata endpoint, and use them to verify the token
+2. The `iss` claim in the token is checked against the `allowed_issuers`, and if it matches, the library fetches the public keys from the issuer's OAuth/OIDC metadata endpoint — and use them to verify the token
-3. On successful verification, the claims from the token will be available in the `jwt` object under `claims`, and in case of errors (including other constraints failing), they will predictably be available under `errors`.
+3. On successful verification, the claims from the token are made be available in the `jwt` object under `claims`, and in case of errors (including other constraints failing), the error messages ae predictably made available under `errors`

+> [!TIP]
-**Tip:** If you're unsure about the issuer's discovery capabilities, check the `iss` claim in the token for the HTTPS URL of the issuer.
-Take this URL and append `/.well-known/openid-configuration` to get its OIDC metadata endpoint, or `/.well-known/oauth-authorization-server` for its OAuth 2.0 metadata endpoint.
-If these resolve to a JSON document, you're good to go!
+> If you're unsure about your token issuer's discovery capabilities, check the `iss` claim in the token for the HTTPS
+> URL of the issuer.
+Take this URL and append `/.well-known/openid-configuration` to get its OIDC metadata endpoint, or
+> `/.well-known/oauth-authorization-server` for its OAuth 2.0 metadata endpoint.
+If these resolve to a JSON document,
+> you're good to go!

 While we recommend using the configuration-driven approach outlined above for those that can do so, it is also possible to use `lib.jwt` as a more traditional library, and without OAuth 2.0 or OpenID Connect metadata endpoints.